 Q. What are the side effects of the COVID-19 vaccines?

-A. Common side effects of the COVID-19 vaccines are pain at the injection site, fever, feeling tired, headache, chills, muscle aches and joint pains.
-Most symptoms are mild to medium intensity.
-Side effects usually appear 1-2 days after vaccination and last a day or two.
-Symptoms may be worse in people younger than age 55-60 and after the 2nd dose of the Pfizer or Moderna vaccines.
-Having any of these common side effects shows that the vaccine is working as intended and stimulating an immune response from your body.
+A. Common side effects of the COVID-19 vaccines are pain at the injection site, swollen glands in the armpit area of the vaccinated arm, fever, feeling tired, headache, chills, muscle aches and joint pains.
+Experiencing any of these common side effects shows that the vaccine is working as intended and stimulating an immune response from your body.

 Q. Are the vaccines safe?
 I’ve heard the process was rushed and important steps were skipped.